A urine test is a good way for doctors and nurses to help understand your general health, or to diagnose some conditions.

 - make sure you clean your genital area before taking the sample

 - make sure the container does not touch your genitals during collection

 - take the sample from the middle of the urine stream; that is, not at the start or finish of urination (some urine tests, such as pregnancy tests, may require urine from the beginning of the stream)

-- tell the doctor or nurse about any drugs or medications you are taking as they may affect the results.
+- tell the doctor or nurse about any drugs or medications you are taking as they may affect the results

 Your doctor might ask you to take a 24-hour urinary collection test.
 This is a good way to understand how your kidneys function.
 You will be given containers to collect all of the urine you pass.
 Record the date and time of urination for each sample.